10 people, 4 years, and a Park

 After a few months of rehearsals, we had 3 sold-out shows over a weekend, causing a reprisal show the following Friday.

-Going to a performing arts high school, I also had the amazing opportunity to collaborate with a visual artist, Keiji Ishida, to make the design for the poster.
-Ever since I saw this design for the first time, I have always wanted--and don't know if I'll ever stop wanting--the poster designs of my directing projects to be made by fellow artists.
+Going to a performing arts high school, we also had the opportunity to collaborate with a visual artist, Keiji Ishida, to make the design for the poster.